.aesthetic talk

 In this exclusive conversation with LE MILE Digital, del’Mare shares how Kreuzberg’s diversity shaped his worldview, how Istanbul’s markets ignited his determination, and how the rhythm of dance connects to the emotional depths of his roles.
 Whether reflecting on the transformative power of a name or imagining a character yet to be played, del’Mare embodies the energy of someone constantly in motion, constantly evolving.

 “Berlin, Kreuzberg!
 This is where I was born, where I grew up.
 These streets taught me life.
-It’s not just a place; it’s a part of me.
-I could move elsewhere, but a part of Kreuzberg will always remain in me.”
+It’s not just a place; it’s a part of me.”

 Caelian del’Mare speaks with Alban E. Smajli